 Attention: You are using an outdated browser, device or you do not have the latest version of JavaScript downloaded and so this website may not work as expected.
 Please download the latest software or switch device to avoid further issues.

-Based at RAF Bircham Newton, Norfolk, he flew the Bristol Blenheim twin-engined light bomber.
-As the pilot of Blenheim V5762 Douglas lost his life, along with his three crew, at Tebbs Farm, Flagg Fenn House near Peterborough, Cambridgeshire when his aircraft flew into the ground on Tuesday 7th October 1941: he was 20 years old.
+Stationed at RAF Bircham Newton in Norfolk, Douglas piloted the Bristol Blenheim, a twin-engined light bomber.
+Tragically, while flying Blenheim V5762, Douglas lost his life along with his three crew members when their aircraft crashed into the ground at Tebbs Farm, Flagg Fenn House, near Peterborough, Cambridgeshire on Tuesday 7th October 1941: he was 20 years old.
 Douglas was buried at Castleton (St.Mary Magdalene) Churchyard, Sherborne, Dorset.

 Only son of Lt-Col Alan Copland Alan-Williams & Violet Mabel Alan-Williams of Chester, Cheshire.